Exotic Pet Care: Bobcats as Pets

 Escape prevention is also a priority with exotic feline ownership.
 Non-domesticated animals often don't return like most domesticated cats, and more importantly, despite the lack of statistical evidence, the public will view an escaped bobcat as a safety threat and your animal, if spotted, may be executed on sight.

-Exotic cat owners should also strongly consider modifying their homes to accommodate double door entrances.
+Exotic cat owners should strongly consider modifying their homes to accommodate double door entrances.
 These structures are similar to what is used in public live butterfly homes; such doors lead to a small room in which you can safely lock the animal into the house before you exit.
 These are imperative to prevent escapes.

 For most homes this is an expensive undertaking or a lot of work to customize yourself, but for committed pet owners, as bobcat owners should be, it is worth it in the long run.